writingmate/vibe-marketing/blog/ai-content-writer-prompt.md

    - Each block: 2-4 paragraphs
    - Use nested sub-points, numbered steps, and bullet lists
    - For comparisons: prefer simple prose lists instead of tables
-   - Insert image placeholders after major sections: `(image placeholder – describe what the image should illustrate)`
+   - Insert image placeholders after major sections: `(image placeholder â describe what the image should illustrate)`
 4. **Conclusion with soft call to action**:
    - Invite readers to try something or share their experience
    - Avoid aggressive promotion